 This model of prevention and conflict resolution based on dialogue as a tool to overcome inequalities.
 In the treatment of the conflict takes center stage consensus among all parties involved, especially students, about the rules of behavior, generating shared by the whole community in the regulatory process (procedural ethics) dialogue.

 This type of model allows a qualitative improvement of coexistence both in the centers and throughout the educational community.
 Foster dialogue prevents conflicts.
 This requires the involvement of the whole community, so that all views are heard and considered when trying to establish the causes and sources of conflict and in the solution of these, while the conflict is still latent.

 How is it organized?

-This process has to seek the views of all members of the community, and that all people have contributions to make in transforming the conflict and resolution capabilities and skills of the different members are enriched to equal dialogue.
+This process has to seek the views of all members of the community, and that all people have contributions to make in conflict transformation; and resolution capabilities and skills of the different members are enriched to equal dialogue.
 The consensus of a rule is specified in 7 steps through which dialogue and participation of the whole community is assured.
-For this consensus standard becomes effective, it must meet six conditions: 1) that can be clearly agreed by all people, of all mentalities and ages 2) that is directly related to a key issue for the lives of children 3) there is "verbal" clear support whole society, 4) that (so far) is breached repeatedly, 5) it look possible to remove 6) to its improvement, the community of an example to society , family, teachers and children.
+For this consensus standard to be effective, it must meet six conditions: 1) that can be clearly agreed by all people, of all ages and mentalities; 2) that is directly related to a key issue for the lives of children; 3) there is clear "verbal" support of the whole society; 4) that (so far) is breached repeatedly; 5) to eliminate possible look; 6) that overcoming the community an example to society, family, teachers and children.